 1. Doctors do not inform patients of the intimate connection between specific nutrients and cardiovascular health.
 We discuss this topic in more depth in the Nutrition Section below.

 2. Doctors of all kinds routinely miss the warning signs of the most fatal kind of heart attacks.
-This causes hundreds of thousands of preventable deaths each year in men and women of all ages.
+This causes thousands of preventable deaths each year in men and women of all ages.
 Here are some examples: